AdobeDocs/analytics-learn.en/help/strategy/customer-intelligence-with-virtual-analyst.md

 When it comes to a successful customer intelligence strategy, we need to move through three levels (see Figure 1 above) from: (a) data collection, to (b) data processing, to (c) analytics and machine learning, before we can finally take action and optimize our content and ads.

-1. Data collection depends on your organization and may include a variety of channels and mediums, such as OTT devices, video, enterprise, call centers, in-store, social email, web, ads, mobile apps, wearables, IoT, voice assistants, connected cards, and geo / spatial.
+1. Data collection depends on your organization and may include various channels and mediums.
+These include OTT devices, video, enterprise, call centers, in-store, social email, web, ads, mobile apps, wearables, IoT, voice assistants, connected cards, and geo / spatial.

 1. Data processing includes real-time data collection, processing rules, audience syndication, context-aware sessionization, real-time triggers and views, and platform.